-After my first trip to Europe in 2013, I found out that castles that used to have a military background really fit my fancy — think of dungeons, armories… the works!
+After my first trip to Europe in 2013, I found out that castles with military history quite fit my fancy — think of dungeons, armories… the works!
 Besides, I have always been fascinated with historical accounts that relate to war; hence the reason why I am also into anything and everything that’s related to the World Wars!
 (This doesn’t mean, of course, that I’m into violence and warfare.
 I simply like this aspect of the past because of the various emotions, lessons, stories, tactics, and perspectives involved.)
+(Chateau de Chenonceau)

 TRIVIA: The châteaux and the whole central region itself is even listed as a UNESCO World Heritage Site as it perfectly depicts thousands of years’ worth of rich architecture, art, and agriculture features.

-Therefore, other than heading to the Loire Valley for its ‘wine culture’, it’s a great destination for when you’re looking for the splendour of French châteaux.
+Therefore, other than heading to the Loire Valley for its ‘wine culture’, it’s a great destination for when you’re looking for the splendor of French châteaux.

 We stumbled into this beauty while my friend and I were doing our first ever ‘EuroTrip’ together back in August 2013 and it was quite an experience!